 The Department of Conservation provides more than 25 hikers huts(opens in new window) within the park, including a few 'Great Walk' huts that offer a higher-than-usual standard of accommodation.
 In the island's only town, Oban, there is a motel, hotel, B & B and lodge accommodation.

 Rakiura National Park is a one-hour ferry ride away from the South Island town of Bluff, where a full range of accommodation can be found.
-The nearest city is Invercargill, a ferry ride and 20-minute drive from Bluff on the mainland or a 15-minute flight.
+The nearest city is Invercargill, a ferry ride and a 20-minute drive from Bluff on the mainland or a 15-minute flight.

 With only 25km of roads, Stewart Island is a paradise for hikers.
 There are 245 kilometres of walking tracks, and they can all be accessed from the town of Oban.
 The ''Great Walk'' on the island is the Rakiura Track, a circuit that takes three days to complete.
 For day-trippers, there's a range of short walks to enjoy - Fern Gully (2 hours return), (Ryan''s Creek 3 hours return), Horseshoe Point (3 hours return) and Moturau Moana (1 hour return), to name just a few.

 A water taxi can take you to Ulva Island, an open sanctuary managed by the Department of Conservation.
 Its restored forest and lack of predators make it a safe environment for many rare bird and plant species.
-Two of three times a week, guided trips to Masons Bay provide the chance to watch kiwis eating sandhoppers at the beach.
+A number of local operators also provide kiwi spotting tours.